 Target award percentages for the named executives are 70% of base salary for Corporate Executive Vice Presidents and 100% of base salary for the Chief Executive Officer.
 The participant's total target award opportunity percentage is divided among a variety of weighted performance objectives which may change from year to year, but historically have included non-GAAP operating income (OI), revenue, non-GAAP earnings per share (EPS), non-GAAP free cash flow (FCF), return on net operating assets (RNOA), return on invested capital (ROIC) and other key Company performance metrics.
 The Committee believes that these financial metrics are very good measurements for assessing how the Company is performing from a financial standpoint.
 In particular, EPS is generally accepted as a key driver of shareholder return.
 The OI, ROIC and FCF metrics measure how efficiently and effectively management deploys its capital and generates capital liquidity for corporate usage in pursuing opportunities that enhance shareholder value.
-Minimum and maximum performance levels for each performance objective are incorporated into the plan.
-For the performance objectives assigned to each of the named executives, minimum performance levels for 2019 were set at 90% of the target performance objective, and maximum performance levels were set at 108% of the target performance objective.
+Minimum and maximum performance levels for each performance objectives, minimum performance levels for 2019 were set at 90% of the target performance objective, and maximum performance levels were set at 108% of the target performance objective.
 The maximum payout achievable in 2019 was 250% of target.
 At the end of each fiscal year, we compare the Company's (and applicable business units') final performance for the fiscal year against the Company's (or business units') targeted performance established at the beginning of such fiscal year, except where an adjustment to the targeted performance is warranted due to an unanticipated intervening event which would have an unintended and significant impact on the payout (which occurred in 2019 due to the CitoxLab acquisition).
 These measurements determine the EICP payout levels for each of the performance objectives tied to corporate (or business unit) performance.
 To determine a participant's actual award, each performance objective's payment level is multiplied by the relative weight of the performance objective, and the cumulative amounts are aggregated to determine the individual's total EICP award amount.

 On December 3, 2018 the Committee established the 2019 EICP performance criteria for the named executives as described in the table that follows below.
 To avoid any unintended windfall resulting from the Company's acquisition of CitoxLab (which was anticipated at the beginning of 2019, but was not closed until April 2019), the original EPS, OI, revenue, FCF and ROIC targets were later adjusted upwards by the Board of Directors at their meeting in May 2019 to take into account the short-term effect of the acquisition.
 Overall, in 2019 there were significant performance variances among performance criteria.
 The variable EICP amounts awarded to our named executives contained in the table below reflect the differing performance of various performance criteria and the degree to which specific formal objectives were achieved, consistent with our pay-for-performance executive compensation design.
-We believe that the variability in the magnitude of the EICP amounts awarded correlates closely with the relative performance of the officers' respective business units (as compared to the targeted performance goals), and reflects a proper use of bonus compensation to distinguish between levels of annual performance.
+We believe that the variability in the magnitude of the EICP amounts awarded to the targeted performance goals), and reflects a proper use of bonus compensation to distinguish between levels of annual performance.
 Year-to-year, EICP awards reflect such performance and payout variability as shown in the table on page 62 of this Proxy Statement.